Cuomo refuses to resign, lashes out at 'reckless' politicians as Dems call for him to quit

 He then addressed the slew of House Democrats from the New York delegation and at the state level who have called for him to resign.

 "Politicians who don't know a single fact but then form a conclusion and an opinion are in my opinion reckless and dangerous," he said.
-"The people of New York should not have confidence in a politician who takes a position without knowing any facts or substance -- that my friends is politics at its worst."
+"The people of New York should not have confidence in a politician who takes a position without knowing any facts or substance — that, my friends, is politics at its worst."

 He later said: "A lot of people allege a lot of things for a lot of reasons."